Slyvred/aes-256-cbc/README.md

 - The tool generates a key derived from the password (with a random salt) using Argon2.
 - Data is encrypted in 8 KB chunks for efficient processing of large files.
-- The filename is encrypted (with its own IV) to prevent information leakage.
+- The filename is encrypted with its own IV and key (we derive a new key from the password using another random salt) to prevent information leakage.
-- The IVs (or salts) of the master key and the filename key are stored in the first 32 bytes of the file.
+- The salt of the filename key, the filename iv and the master key salt are stored in the first 48 bytes of the file as follows: `filename_salt|filename_iv|masterkey_salt`.
 - Each chunk uses a unique IV to enhance security.
 - The chunks IVs are stored at a dynamic position, calculated by dividing the length of the chunk by the length of the password (not key).
 This approach provides additional security by making it harder to predict where these elements are stored.